BYLAWS OF THE HEPBURN LIBRARY OF MADRID

 The Hepburn Library of Madrid was chartered by the New York State Education Department in 1917.
 The name of this board is the Board of Trustees of the Hepburn Library of Madrid.
 Charter #2776.

 The Board is comprised of five to fifteen members who reside within the Library’s chartered to serve area.
 Each Trustee is nominated by the Hepburn Library of Madrid Board of Trustees after attending three meetings and then submitted for approval to the Town Supervisor.
 The term of a Trustee is three years.
+As of January 1, 2022, there are currently seven positions on the Board, with two vacancies.
+Terms begin on the first day of January, and terminate on December 31, upon completion of three years.

 Regular meetings shall be held monthly, at dates and times to be established by the Board at the final meeting of each Library’s fiscal year for the subsequent year.
 The date and time may be changed by the President in order to ensure a quorum or to meet special situations.
 Public notice is given of every meeting of the Board.
 The Annual Meeting shall be the first regular meeting of each year.
 The business transacted at this meeting shall include the election of officers and new Trustees.
 The operating and financial reports for the previous year shall be presented.